-Apply for a Hearing with the Board of Assessment Appeals
+How to Apply for a Hearing with the Board of Assessment Appeals

-The Board of Assessment Appeals hearing
+The Board of Assessment Appeals Hearing

-After I received notice on my hearing date and time, I spent a lot of time gathering comparable sales data and market data to support my case.
+I received a notice in the mail with a date and time for my hearing with the Board of Assessment Appeals.
+Prior to the hearing, I spent a lot of time gathering comparable sales data and market data to support my case.
 I also included a few qualitative reasons as to why they should lower my Land Value.
-My case for discounting my Land Value is that I have a shared driveway and my land is not level.
-I printed photos of my land and brought it to the hearing.
+My case for discounting my Land Value is that I have a shared driveway and my land is not on a level lot.
+I printed photos of my not-level land and brought it to the hearing.

 At the hearing, you are assigned to a member of the Board of Assessment Appeals committee.
 There are 5 members in the Board of Assessment Appeals.
 You basically bring all your supporting documents and make a case to the board member.
+I basically explained how I came up with my calculation and showed him my supporting documents (photos and comparable sales data).
 The whole process took less than 30 minutes.
-You are asked to leave and the members will consider your appeal and vote whether to sustain, increase or decrease your property’s assessed value.
+You are asked to leave and the members vote whether to sustain, increase or decrease your property’s assessed value.

-You may be interested in:
+You may also be interested in:

 Want to know your Mill Rate?
 We have a town-by-town mill rate guide.